Lesson 7 – SAPTHA SWARAS

 NishadamNNi

-In our ancient Tamil music the Saptha swaras are called as Sa- Kural, Ri- Uzhai, Ga- Kaikilai, Ma- Thutham, Pa- Ili, Da- Vilari, Ni- Tharam.
+In our ancient Tamil music the Saptha swaras are called Sa- Kural, Ri- Uzhai, Ga- Kaikilai, Ma- Thutham, Pa- Ili, Da- Vilari, Ni- Tharam.

-In the European music as follows: Sa- Doh, Ri- Ray, Ga- Me, Ma- Fa, Pa- Soh, Da- Lah, Ni- Si, or Te.
+In European music: Sa- Doh, Ri- Ray, Ga- Me, Ma- Fa, Pa- Soh, Da- Lah, Ni- Si, or Te.

-Of the above sever swaras, the first and the fifth swaras (Sa- Pa) are fixed notes.
+Of the above seven swaras, the first and the fifth swaras (Sa- Pa) are fixed notes.
 They are called Prakrithi Swaras.
-Remaining five swaras (Ri- Ga- Ma- Da- Ni) consists of two varieties lower and higher in other words Komal and Theevra.
+Remaining five swaras (Ri- Ga- Ma- Da- Ni) consist of two varieties lower and higher in other words Komal and Theevra.
 They are called Vikrithi Swaras.
 By the varieties in Vikrithi swaras, and with the two constant notes in Prakrithi Swaras, we have in all 10+2 = 12 notes (Sruthis or swaras) as follows.

 Swaras NameKomal or TheevraEquivalent in European Music